cocos/cocos-docs/en/editor/publish/build-guide.md

 ### Resource loading 404 errors

-In case of a 404 error, please copy the `uuid` in the log that reported the error resource loss and search for the corresponding resource in **Explorer** to check whether the resources that the resource depends on are normal.
+In case of a 404 error, please copy the `uuid` in the log that reported the error resource loss and search for the corresponding resource in **Assets** panel to check whether the resources that the resource depends on are normal.
 Resource loading 404 errors usually occur under the following situations:

 1. **Resources that are not placed in the Bundle are dynamically loaded in the script**.